PraneeshRV/PraneeshRV/README.md

 - 🔭 I’m currently working on **The Emperor Bot**
 - 🌱 I’m currently learning HTML,CSS
-- 👯 I’m looking for a good partner or a team mate.
-I am alone.

 you can contact me here if you want to become a partner or want to help me https://discord.gg/UrdD8zt